shantnu-agarwal/Collision-Avoidance/README.md

 # Obstacle-Avoidance

-Project made to use ODD number of sensors to implement obstacle avoidance.
+Project made with Team Rudra to use ODD number of sensors to implement obstacle avoidance.